r3kapig/writeup/20230206-DiceCTF2023-EN/README.md

 ### Codebox:

-The backend of this question extracts the img tags from req.query.code, and adds their src to the CSP header, here you can inject a semicolon, that is, append any CSP
+The backend code extracts the img tags from `req.query.code`, and adds their `src` attributs to the CSP header.
+Here you can inject a semicolon.
+In other words, you can append any CSP directive.

 ```javascript
     const csp = [